 A few weeks ago I threw some Reese’s Snack Mix on top of double chocolate cookies and called them 3D Chewy Chocolate Reese’s Cookies.
 They were a big hit (at least in my own mind) so I came up with a new candy themed cookie.
-These are made with peanut butter, oats and coconut and chopped up Hershey’s Gold bars.
+The new recipe calls for peanut butter, oat, and Hershey’s Gold bars.

-If you haven’t seen the bars yet, they’re Hershey’s newest flavor and they taste like caramelized cream, peanut butter and pretzels.
+If you haven’t seen the bars yet, they’re Hershey’s newest flavor.They taste like caramelized cream, peanut butter and pretzels.

 For a non-chocolate bar, they’re pretty good, but my personal preference is to chop them up and put them in cookies.
 I also tried just laying a piece of bar on top of the hot cookie and letting it melt.
 The gold blob in the middle is the Hershey’s, and as you can see I drizzled some melted chocolate on the top and bottom.